agilestacks/stack-ml-eks/README.md

 ## ML Stack Components

-ML Stack privides an open-source based toolset that supports the full lifecycle of an ML application — from data preparation and model training to model deployment in production.
+ML Stack provides an open-source machine learning platform that supports the full lifecycle of an ML application — from data preparation and model training to model deployment in production.
 With Kubernetes under the hood, it’s a powerful toolset that can make Data Scientists and Data Engineers life easier.
 ML Stacks is based on [Kubeflow](https://github.com/kubeflow) and additional components: external DNS, SSL certificate manager, Istio service mesh, S3 flex storage driver.
 ![Components](/kubeflow_components.png)